This post is also available in: Español (Spanish)

 Knee injuries can be debilitating.
 When you cannot walk properly, you may put more weight on your other leg resulting in a poor compensation mechanism.
-The uneven load balancing puts you at a risk of fall and further injuring yourself.
+The uneven load balancing puts you at a risk of falling and further injuring yourself.
 Many people find it difficult to drive and just get around when they have suffered a knee injury.

 Although knee pain can occur from everyday wear and tear or over use, the most common cause of knee pain is injury.
 An injury can be caused by sports, a work related injury, a slip and fall injury, or a car accident.

 Sudden injuries may be caused by a direct hit to the knee from a car dashboard, or from twisting, bending or falling in just the wrong way.

 The knee is comprised of ligaments and discs in addition to the bones of the knee.

 The Anterior Cruciate Ligaments and Posterior Cruciate Ligament (ACL and PCL) are found inside your knee joint and form an X kind of like a pretzel.
 These ligaments control the back and forth motion in the knee as well as offering stabilization of the knee.